 - Click on the Playback Settings link.

 - Here, you can choose between Low, Medium, and High-quality options depending on the speed of your connection.
-However, Netflix works decently when you set it to the Auto option.
+However, when you set it to the Auto option, Netflix works decently.

 - Click on Save when you’re done.

 Here, you might already know that switching to a higher quality option would require more data.
-So, choose this only if you have an unlimited data connection.
+So, choose the High option only if you have an unlimited data connection.

 On your Android or iOS device